1 in 4 Seniors Fall Each Year: Facts About Falling

 Protect Yourself

-Take the necessary precautions, such as adopting a medical alert system.
-It’ll help prevent any potential situations that could lead to a serious injury-causing fall and extend the quality of life.
+Take the necessary precautions, such as selecting a medical alert system.
+It’ll help if you encounter any potential situations that could lead to a serious injury-causing fall and extend your quality of life.

 About the author